Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Are scams against foreigners common in Punta Cana right now?

-Real estate scams targeting foreigners in Punta Cana are common enough that both Dominican consumer protection authorities (Pro Consumidor) and the New York Attorney General have issued official warnings about them in 2024 and 2025.
+Real estate scams targeting foreigners in Punta Cana are common enough that both the Dominican consumer protection authority (Pro Consumidor) and the New York Attorney General have issued official warnings about them, which tells you this is not a rare or isolated problem.

-The single biggest warning sign that a deal may be a scam in Punta Cana is being asked to pay a significant deposit before you have verified the seller's ownership through an official Certificacion del Estado Juridico del Inmueble from the land registry.
+The single biggest warning sign that a deal may be a scam in Punta Cana is pressure to pay quickly before you have had time to verify ownership through the official land registry, because legitimate sellers and developers have no reason to rush you past the basic due diligence steps.

 What are the top three scams foreigners face in Punta Cana right now?